anabaei/salesforce/BasicInt.md

 * `Field permission`: first do `setup -> Management Settings -> enable Enhanced Profile User`.
 In some cases, you want users to have access to an object, but limit their access to individual fields
 * Control access to record from `setup -> Sharing Settings -> `.
 Select `private` records makes them only visible to owners and roles above them in hierarchy. using `Grant Access Using Hierarchies checkbox` disable accing to users above owner.
 * Role Hierarchy `setup -> role`.
 Needed for `Public Group` a group of users to extend access beyond role hierarchy. `public group-> new ` then `sharing setting -> Sharing Rules -> new -> select from which users/objects -> select to which users/obejcts -> select what type of sharing -> save!`
-* `Sharing Rules` you can assign rules with conditions.`Setup --> Security Controls --> Sharing Settings --> Manage sharing settings for 'any object you want'--> New` from this [link](https://developer.salesforce.com/forums/?id=906F0000000AyojIAC)
+* You can assign with conditions.`Setup> Security Controls> Sharing Settings> Manage sharing settings for 'any object you want'--> New` from this [link](https://developer.salesforce.com/forums/?id=906F0000000AyojIAC)